-- John Fisher Park Plan of Management - Warringah Sportsgrounds Plan of Management
+- District Park Plan of Management - Warringah Sportsgrounds Plan of Management

-6.5.2 John Fisher Park Plan of Management
+6.5.2 District Park Plan of Management

-The site is located within John Fisher Park which is identified as Community land as per the Local Government Act 1993.
-The John Fisher Park Plan of Management is applicable to the land and the proposal.
+The site is located within District Park and is classified as Community land under the Local Government Act 1993.
+The District Park Plan of Management 2015 was adopted September 2015.

-The proposed sportsfield lighting is contained on land categorised and used as Sportsground under the John Fisher Park Plan of Management.
+The sportsfield lighting is proposed on land categorised and used as a sportsground and park under the District Park Plan of Management (figure 21 below).